-1 January 1, 2024 Population Estimate by Wisconsin Department of Administration (https://doa.wi.gov/Pages/LocalGovtsGrants/Population_Estimates.aspx)
+1 January 1, 2024 Population Estimate by Wisconsin Department of Administration (https://doa.wi.gov/Pages/LocalGovtsGrants/Population Estimates.aspx)

-2.2 Waste Stream Opportunity - Research, Education, and Creative Fields
+2.2 Waste Stream Opportunity - Problem Materials, Bulky Waste Streams, and Emerging Materials

 As detailed in Section 4, the Department of Waste & Renewables is responsible for the management and operation of Dane County's landfills, renewable natural gas (RNG) facilities, Clean Sweep, construction and demolition (C&D) recycling facility and various other recycling programs serving nearly the entire County.
-Also, the County currently provides a variety of educational opportunities through landfill tours, open houses, and the Trash Lab, a mobile exhibit designed to educate and motivate residents and businesses to create less trash and rethink our relationship with waste.
-Overall, the Department currently processes 1,000 tons per day of solid waste and aims to divert at least 50% of the total incoming waste to the landfill and/or divert problem waste streams while advancing the regional economy, creating new jobs and viable business.
+The Department currently processes 1,000 tons per day of solid waste and aims to divert at least 50% of the total incoming waste to the landfill and/or divert problem waste streams while advancing the regional economy, creating new jobs and viable business.
 Further details on the available waste stream are included in Section 4.5.

-This creates an exciting opportunity for entities specializing in waste diversion-related research, education, and creative fields to be a key partner with the County in meeting these goals and serve as an important and highly visible tenant of the Sustainability Campus.
+This creates an exciting opportunity for entities specializing in the handling of problem materials, bulky waste streams, and emerging waste streams to be a key partner with the County in meeting these goals and serve as an important and highly visible tenant of the Sustainability Campus.
 To further this effort, the County already has procured a site, made infrastructure improvements, and begun a detailed planning and implementation process to expedite buildout of the Sustainable Business Park and new landfill.

-2.3 Information Requested for Research, Education, and Creative Fields
+2.3 Information Requested for Problem Materials, Bulky Waste Streams, and Emerging Materials